If you live with other people, you will be dealing with some unprecedented experiences in your environment over the next weeks and months.

 Ways to cope with yourself during a quarantine:

 Check in with yourself regularly - Ask “what am I feeling right now?”
 “What do I need?”
 “What am I thinking about?”

 Have compassion for whatever your answer is and talk to yourself like you would talk to a good friend.
 “So you’re feeling anxious, huh?
 That makes sense!
 I’m here for you, buddy.
 What will help you feel better?”

-Find at least one enjoyable thing to do each day - read a book, listen to music, have a game night, re-watch favorite movies/shows, give yourself a treat.
+Find at least one enjoyable thing to do each day - read in a book, listen to some favorite music, have a game night, re-watch favorite movies/shows, give yourself a treat.

 Take care of your physical self - Stay as active as you are able to.
 Take walks, do boxing videos, do yard work, dance, stretch.

 Remain or get connected with friends, family and neighbors via phone, video or email – do your Winedown Wednesdays via video (“Quarantini Quitting Time” anyone?), watch sports with your friends virtually, setup regular synchronized movie nights with friends/family, keep up your bookclub and move it online or use the speakerphone.

 Focus on the now – remind yourself that you just need to manage each day, not the whole next month.
 With all the uncertainty, the only way through is to take each day as we are getting it.

 Take a look at this post specifically regarding anxiety and the coronavirus.